rvm/rubygems-bundler/README.md

 And you're done!

-Alternatively, in your .bashrc (or somewhere you can set env variables):

-    export RUBYOPT="-r`noexec`"

 ## Configuration

 Though you can let noexec do it's own thing and rely on looking up your binary via your Gemfile,